rif/web2admin/README.md

 If you want to disable the default actions or you want no actions at all (if you did not create any), you can set the plugins.web2admin.default_actions parameter to an empty dictionary.

 	plugins.web2admin.default_actions={}

+### Custom column links
+plugins.web2admin.links is used to display new columns which can be links to other pages.
+The links argument must be a dictionary linking a tablename to a list of dict(header='name',body=lambda row: A(...)) where header is the header of the new column and body is a function that takes a row and returns a value.
+In the example, the value is a A(...) helper.

+	plugins.web2admin.links = {'student':[
+		dict(header=T('hello'), body=lambda row: A('click me', _href=URL('default', 'hello', args=row.id))),
+		dict(header=T('foo'), body=lambda row: A('bar', _href=URL('default', 'foo', args=row.id))),
+		]}

+### Left join

+plugins.web2admin.left is an optional left join expressions used to build ...select(left=...).
+It has the value of a dictionary linking the table name and the join expression, for example:

+	plugins.web2admin.left = {'student': db.student.on(db.test.id)}